mm1technology/GMX_PI_HAT/README.md

 <br/>
 The HAT is configured and working!

-# Testing the GMX-LR1 Module
-Here is a quick example on how to make a LoRaWAN connection with a python script.
-Essentially to need to send AT Commands to make the connection.
+# Some example Code

+In this repo we will add differnt examples to use our GMX modules.<br>
+The first 'basic' example is to run the LoRaWAN GMX-LR1 module, you find here a first version of the python code to make a LoRaWAN connection.<br/>
+This is a very first example ( so quite rough) but working!<br/>
+Stay tuned for updates and feel free to change it as you wish.